bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### Experience matters for some roles and not for others.
 When you're hiring someone that is going to run a large part of your organization experience probably matters a lot.

-### For most of the early hires that you make at a startup, experience probably doesn't matter that much and you should go for aptitude and belief in what you’re doing.
+### For most of the early hires that you make at a startup, experience probably doesn't matter that much and you should go for aptitude and belief in what you're doing.

 ### Most of the best hires that I've made in my entire life have never done that thing before.

 ### So it's really worth thinking, is this a role where I care about experience or not.
-And you'll often find you don’t, especially in the early days.
+And you'll often find you don't, especially in the early days.

 ## SMART, GET THINGS DONE, WANT TO SPEND A LOT OF TIME AROUND THEM